 An integrated preclinical and clinical evaluation of DNA-repair mechanisms in determining response to PRRT as a guide to patient selection and for development of novel combination therapies

 Researcher: Rodney Hicks, M.D.
-Location: State: Outside of the U.S. Year: 2018 Status: Active Award: Accelerator Grant
+Location: University of Melbourne, Melbourne, Australia State: Outside of the U.S. Year: 2018 Status: Active Award: Accelerator Grant

 Leave it blank